 Instructions

-- Add egg and vanilla and mix until completely incorporated.
-Then add cake mix and continue mixing until a dough forms (it will be thick).
-Fold in white chocolate chips.
+- Make dough.
+Add 1 egg and 1 teaspoon vanilla and mix until completely incorporated.
+Then add box of cake mix and continue mixing until a dough forms (it will be thick).
+Fold in 1/2 cup white chocolate chips.

-- If desired, place powdered sugar in a small bowl.
+- Scoop dough balls.
+If desired, place powdered sugar in a small bowl.
 Using a small cookie scoop, form one-inch dough balls and roll into powdered sugar to coat.

 Notes